Why doesn’t automated scheduling work in a small manufacturing company?

 When you are interested in buying an advanced software system, you have some idea of how it would help you.
 Most importantly, you reason; automated planning will save you a lot of time.
 Instead of spending a few hours every day creating lists of tasks in Excel or paper notebooks, handing them to your foreman and workers on the shop floor, you will enjoy an evening dinner with your family.

-One of the things not mentioned is the massive amount of data you need to provide to create a schedule.
 Without feeding the information into a system, it is impossible to use automated scheduling.

 Ready to Streamline Your Shop Floor?